mloumeau/RustConnect4/README.md

 For this project, I needed to install Rust, the Rust extension in Visual Studio Code, and create a rust project through the command prompt.

 For this project, I didn't need to import lots of libraries.
 The only library I needed was std.
-This allowed for me to use std::io:stdin() for getting input from the user, and std::process:exit() to kill the program when necessary.
+This allowed for me to use std::io:stdin() for getting input from the user, and std::process::exit() to kill the program when necessary.

 # Useful Websites